Getting Started¶

 What happens¶

-podbox initscaffolds a config file (~/.config/podbox/<name>.toml)podbox createpulls the prebuilt image, installs Quadlet systemd units, and starts the containerpodbox enter <name>drops you into an interactive shell
+podbox initcreates a config file at~/.config/podbox/<name>.tomlpodbox createpulls the prebuilt image, writes Quadlet systemd files, and starts the container- The guest daemon (

-Build a container from a plain distro image with your own packages and configuration.
+Build a container from a plain distro image with your own packages, shell, and configuration.

 Non-interactive¶